Learning Unified Distance Metric Across Diverse Data Distributions with Parameter-Efficient Transfer Learning: Unified Metric Learning

 \subsection{Revisiting Conventional Metric Learning}

-Metric learning is the task of learning a distance function that captures the semantic similarity between samples in a given dataset $S$.
-The goal of metric learning is to learn a distance function $d$ that satisfies the constraint as
+Metric learning is the task of learning a distance function that captures the semantic dissimilarity between samples in a given dataset $S$.
+Such a distance function $d$ holds:

 where $x^+$ and $x^-$ denote the positive sample that belongs to the same class as $x$, and negative samples that are not, respectively, and $\theta$ represents the model parameters.
-Deep metric learning achieves this by learning a high-dimensional embedding function $f(\cdot,\theta)$, for individual data, and employing Euclidean or cosine distance to calculate the distance between embedding vectors.
+Deep metric learning achieves this by learning a deep neural network as a high-dimensional embedding function, and employing Euclidean or cosine distance to calculate the distance between embedding vectors.